• Home

 Pendant lamps are one of the easiest DIY lighting projects thanks to functional parts that are readily available.
 A pre-wired plug-in cord already armed with a socket and light switch removes the need for any electrical knowledge.

-In today’s post, I’ll show you exactly what you want to buy and how to make a versatile light fixture in a matter of minutes.
+In today’s post, I’ll show you exactly what you want to buy and how to make a pendant light fixture in a matter of minutes.

 Note: Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you.
 Full details are at the bottom of the post.

-I’ve got all kinds of diy pendant lighting in my Amazon Storefront where you can mix and match parts to make a beautiful pendant light – check it out here.
+I’ve got all kinds of DIY pendant lighting in my Amazon Storefront where you can mix and match parts to make a beautiful pendant light – check it out below.

 amazon-storefront-diy-pendant-lighting